Results 1 - 9 of 9

 This report looks across health and social care services for children, young people and adults with four aims: To provide a short summary of the history and principles of user involvement; To describe the current situation in Northern Ireland; To discuss a range of options for the further inclusion and participation of users in the work of NISCC, RQIA and SCIE; To make recommendations to inform the development of a future strategy for user.

-This film shows a number of innovative schemes across the country that offer practical assistance for people with care and support needs.
+This film for health and care staff shows a number of innovative schemes across the country that offer practical assistance for people with care and support needs.
 The film points out that help with small tasks can prevent people from needing a higher level of care.

 SCIE response to the European Commission proposals for the development of a European mental health strategy.